The Biblical Perspective of Jesus in Matthew 19

 So he sent two of his disciples, telling them, “Go into the city, and a man carrying a jar of water will meet you.
 Follow him.
 Say to the owner of the house he enters, ‘The Teacher asks: Where is my guest room, where I may eat the Passover with my disciples?’
 He will show you a large upper room, furnished and ready.
 Make preparations for us there.”

 Why were the disciples only told to follow a man?
 Which man?
 Why say that he was carrying water?
 What would be the significance of that action?
 How many men would be drawing water?
 Not many, for the work of drawing water was that of a woman.
-The women often would go to draw water and take the opportunity to visit about their days.
+The women often would go to draw water and take the opportunity to visit about their day, and share news.
 This was not unlike a beauty parlor experience.
 However, here was a man in the role of a woman employed by someone who obviously was OK with the gender bending.
 From the scripture it is reasonable to guess that this was not the homeowner’s first encounter with Jesus.
 This person obviously knew Jesus would be coming by and had already prepared the room for him and his crew.
 Jesus chose this home to eat the most important meal of his ministry.
 The home of someone who was coloring outside the gender lines.

 Still not convinced?
 Then let me just say, “The one who can accept this should accept it.”